oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 Test Writer               | Shan Quinney/James Heath     |
 Description               | The purpose of this test is to ensure that the radio is capable of transmitting and receiving signals. |
 Tester Information        |    |
-Name of Tester            |  James Heath & Shan Quinney  | Time/Date                 |   6/5/2016  |
+Name of Tester            |  James Heath, Shan Quinney   |
+Time/Date                 |  6/6/2016  |
-Hardware Version          |  LGR1.00  |
+Hardware Version          |  Sputnik radio board version 1.00  |
 Setup                     | Have boards at some short distance apart.
 Each location will have a Sputnik radio board with sufficient power supply.
-Each location will also have a method to verify payload data.   |
+Each location will also have a method to verify sent payload data.   |

 Step | Action | Expected Result | Pass/Fail | Comments |
 ---- | ------ | --------------- | --------- | -------- |
 1 | Board A is made to transmit carrier signal. | Board B confirms receiving signal from board A by ouputting payload to terminal via UART.  | PASS | 0x01 0x23 0x45 0x67 0x89 appears on terminal  |
 2 | Board B is made to transmit carrier signal. | Board A confirms receiving signal from board B by ouputting payload to terminal via UART.   | PASS | 0x01 0x23 0x45 0x67 0x89 appears on terminal |

-**Overall Test Result:**
+**Overall Test Result:** Success

 #### Control Test